 Network marketing was never designed to do 100% online.
 That works fine for internet marketing and affiliate marketing, but network marketing is very different.
 This business comes down to sponsoring people AND building long-term, rock solid relationships with those people.
 You can’t do that 100% online.

-Even if you recruit someone online, you still have to build the relationship, if you want them to stick around.
+Even if you recruit someone online, you still have to build the relationship with them, if you want them to stick around.

 Thinking you can build a long-term business by sending out email blasts to thousands of people is foolish.
 Yeah, you might recruit a few people that way, but you won’t build a sustainable, long-term business doing it.

-In my opinion, here are a few problems with recruiting reps on the internet:
+In my opinion, these are the most common problems with recruiting MLM reps on the internet:

 # 1 Most Companies Have Strict Internet Marketing Policies